-If your company is growing, that likely means that you have a growing team too.
+If your company is growing, you likely have a growing team too.
 With rapid growth come growing pains.
 These are very common and remarkably similar across organizations in almost any country or industry sector.

 To help you out, we have gathered the top 10 practical tips on how to deal with a growing team in the best way possible.
-When your team starts to grow, your management tactics have to adapt and change.
+When your team grows, your management tactics must adapt and change.
 Here is how you can do it successfully.

 Looking for more information on team management?
 Check out the Team performance resources.